In this blog, Dr Claire Cullen shares her experience of being a regional adviser in Merseyside.

-I have been an RA in Mersey since 2015, and I have been able to contribute to a variety of activities and expansion of the regional network.
+I have been an RA in Mersey from 2015 to 2021 and I have been able to contribute to a variety of activities and expansion of the regional network.
 I regularly review job descriptions, attend regional and national college meetings, have involvement in fellowship grading and have been able to attend trust visits.

 Of particular importance to me is the development of our regional teaching and conferences.
 We have evolved to make events more modern and inclusive with a wide range of diverse speakers more representative of the modern medical workforce.
 We have introduced topics such as homelessness health and gender identity and ensured we have regular presentations from trainees.